-Pink Mulla Mulla 'Joey Improved'
+Pink Mulla Mulla 'Joey'

-Ptilotus exaltatus 'Joey Improved'
+Ptilotus exaltatus 'Joey'

 4-inch pot

-Also known as Lambs Ear, this herbaceous perennial often grown as an annual.
+This tender perennial often grown as an annual.
 It belongs to the Amaranth family.
 It is said to be similar in appearance to Celosia which is a member of the same family.
 P. exaltatus 'Joey' loves it hot and dry.
 It doesn't like being over-watered or sitting with wet feet.
 It is ideal for a low-water garden or xeriscape.

 Pink mulla-mulla is native to the dry, arid plains of Australia, and is one of the biggest and rarest of over one-hundred species within the overarching ptulotus genus.